-Analyze and use the scanner data
+Analyze and use the scanner data: Connect to Office 365

 To help you understand which sites are ready to be group-connected, you can use the SharePoint Modernization Scanner to analyze your environment.
-Use this article to understand how you can use the scanner output to prepare your sites for being connected to an Office 365 group.
+Use this article to understand how you can use the scanner output to prepare your sites for being connected to a Microsoft 365 group.
 The scanner, as of version 1.5, will generate an Excel report plus several CSV files.
 It's recommended to use the Excel based dashboard to review the scanner data and when needed use the CSV data for more in depth data.

 The filtered data is then presented in a number of charts: